welovemedia/ffmate-docs/docs/getting-started.md

    sudo chmod +x /usr/local/bin/ffmpeg
    ```

-5. The first time you run it, macOS may block it because it’s from an "unidentified developer."
+5. The first time you run it, macOS may block it because it’s from an "unidentified developer"
    To allow it:

    * Open **System Settings → Privacy & Security**